DOI-ONRR/doi-extractives-data/_downloads/default.md

         </tr>
       </tbody>
     </table>
-    <p>The best way to get this data is from <a href="http://www.bls.gov/cew/datatoc.htm">this page</a> and to download CSVs single files annual averages (you will need to load titles).
+    <p>The best way to get this data is from the <a href="http://www.bls.gov/cew/datatoc.htm">Quarterly Census of Employment and Wages</a>.
+You can download CSVs as single files and select "annual averages" (you will need to load titles).
 We also have <a href="https://github.com/18F/doi-extractives-data/wiki/Data-Catalog#salary-employment">notes on using this data</a> from our web development team.</p>
     <a href="http://www.bls.gov/cew/datatoc.htm">Go to BLS quarterly census &#8594;
     </a>